JaworskiAleksander/blog_app/readme.md

 + reverse - after user created new object of that type, where should be they taken then
 + widgets dictionary in forms.py
 	+ that's how you connect forms and css styling
++ once a person is logged in, it gets redirected to home page

 + how to add empty folders to git ?